docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 5. Configure the additional AKS cluster parameters.

     - **User name**: The default option should be fine.
     - **SSH public key**: This is the public key (certificate) of a key-pair that you own that can be used for SSH.
-You can generate this using a number of different tools such as PuTTY.
+You can generate this using a number of different tools such as `ssh-keygen` or PuTTY.
 It should be a minimum of 2048 bits of type ssh-rsa.
     - **Service principal client ID**: This is the application ID that you copied in an earlier step.
     - **Service principal client secret**: This is password value that you copied in a previous step.
     - **Node count**: This is the number of **worker** nodes that you want in the cluster.
 It should probably match the number of **worker** nodes in your existing Docker Cloud node cluster.